openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Terminology

+Common terms in this document come from [@!RFC6749].

+This specification also defines the following terms.
+In the case where a term has a definition that differs, the definition below is authoritative.

 Credential

-A set of one or more claims made by a Credential Issuer (see [@VC_DATA]).
-Note that this definition differs from that in [@OpenID.Core].
+  A set of one or more claims about a subject made by a Credential Issuer.

+Note: the definition of a term "credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC)

-A verifiable Credential is a tamper-evident Credential that has authorship that can be cryptographically verified.
-Verifiable Credentials can be used to build verifiable presentations, which can also be cryptographically verified (see [@VC_DATA]).
+  A tamper-evident credential that has authorship of the Issuer that can be cryptographically verified.
+Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

+W3C Verifiable Credential

+  A Verifiable Credential compliant to the [@VC_DATA] specification.

 Presentation

-Data derived from one or more Verifiable Credentials, issued by one or more Credential Issuers, that is shared with a specific verifier (see [@VC_DATA]).
+  Data derived from one or more Verifiable Credentials that can be from the same or different issuers that is shared with a specific verifier.

 Verified Presentation (VP)

-A verifiable presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
-Certain types of verifiable presentations might contain data that is synthesized from, but do not contain, the original Verifiable Credentials (for example, zero-knowledge proofs) (see [@VC_DATA]).
+  A tamper-evident presentation that has authorship of the Holder that can be cryptographically verified to provide Cryptographic Holder Binding.
+Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

+W3C Verifiable Presentation

+  A Verifiable Presentations compliant to the [@VC_DATA] specification.

-Deferred Credential Issuance
+Credential Issuer

-Issuance of Credentials not directly in the response to a Credential issuance request, but following a period of time that can be used to perform certain offline business processes.
+  Entity that issues Verifiable Credentials.
+Also called Issuer.
+In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

+Holder

+  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

+Verifier

+  Entity that verifies the Credential to make a decision regarding providing a service to the End-User.
+Also called Relying Party (RP) or Client.
+During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet acting as an OAuth 2.0 Authorization Server.

+Issuer-Holder-Verifier Model

+  A model for claims sharing where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentation to the Verifiers.
+Issued Verifiable Credential can (but must not necessarily) be used multiple times.

+Cryptographic Holder Binding

+  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
+Mechanism might depend on the Credential Format.
+For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
+Claim-based or biometrics-based holder binding is also possible.

 Wallet

   Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
 There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) towards the Credential Issuer.

-Verifier

-Entity that verifies the Credential to make a decision regarding providing a service to the End-User.
-Also called Relying Party (RP) or Client.
-During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet acting as an OAuth 2.0 Authorization Server.

-Credential Issuer

-Entity that issues Verifiable Credentials.
-Also called Issuer.
-In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

 Base64url Encoding

   Base64 encoding using the URL- and filename-safe character set defined in Section 5 of [@!RFC4648], with all trailing '=' characters omitted (as permitted by Section 3.2 of [@!RFC4648]) and without the inclusion of any line breaks, whitespace, or other additional characters.
 Note that the base64url encoding of the empty octet sequence is the empty string.
 (See Appendix C of [@!RFC7515] for notes on implementing base64url encoding without padding.)

+Deferred Credential Issuance

+  Issuance of Credentials not directly in the response to a Credential issuance request, but following a period of time that can be used to perform certain offline business processes.

 # Overview